 The first step is to identify the saturated areas of the roof by pulling core samples and/or performing an infrared inspection.

-It’s important to remove these areas because ignoring saturated areas can impact the long-term performance of the roof.
+It’s crucial to remove these areas because ignoring saturated areas can impact the long-term performance of the roof.

 Once those areas are removed, they are replaced with similar materials.

 There are three ways an EPDM membrane is attached to the insulation.
-All three types require a slightly different approach in how the spray foam roof is installed.
+All three types require a slightly different approach to installing the spray foam roof.

-Type 1 is a fully-adhered EPDM roof.
+Type 1 is a fully adhered EPDM roof.
 This means that the EPDM has been applied over the insulation with an adhesive.
-Since the roof is fully-adhered, spray foam can be applied right over the top of the existing EPDM roof.
+Since the roof is fully adhered, spray foam can be applied right over the top of the existing EPDM roof.
 Removal may be necessary depending on the overall condition of the rubber.
-In other cases, the existing rubber can remain and a cover board would be installed over EPDM, as long as the underlying roof is in a dry condition.
+In other cases, the existing rubber can remain, and a cover board can be installed over EPDM as long as the underlying roof is dry.

-Type 2 is a mechanically-attached EPDM roof.
-Mechanically-attached means there are rows of plates and screws at the seams of the membrane which fasten the roof down.
+Type 2 is a mechanically attached EPDM roof.
+Mechanically-attached means there are rows of plates and screws at the seams of the membrane that fasten the roof down.
 Since this type of EPDM roof is not fully-adhered, the roof will be removed or a cover board can be installed, then spray foam and silicone coating can be installed.

 Type 3 is a ballasted EPDM roof.
 Ballasted means that the EPDM membrane is only fastened down at walls and curbs, then a thick layer (minimum 10 lbs./sq. ft.) of rocks and stones are laid over top.
 For a spray foam roof installation, the rocks need to be removed using an industrial vacuum system.
 Then either EPDM can be removed or a cover board can be installed over the EPDM, then the spray foam installation can begin.